GLOBAL MARKETS-World shares near record levels as vaccines inject hope

 By Lawrence White and Hideyuki Sano

-LONDON/TOKYO, Feb 5 (Reuters) - - Global shares approached record highs on Friday and the dollar headed for its best weekly gain in three months, as progress in vaccine distribution and U.S. stimulus hopes prompted bets on further normalisation in the global economy.
+LONDON/TOKYO, Feb 5 (Reuters) - - Global shares approached record highs on Friday whilethe dollar and oil topped recent milestones, as progress in vaccine distribution and U.S. stimulus hopes prompted bets on further normalisation in the global economy.

+Oil hit its highest level in a year, above $59 a barrel, supported by hopes of a quicker economic revival and supply curbs by OPEC and its allies.

-The STOXX index .STOXX of Europe's 600 largest stocks was up 0.2% at 410.4, though slower vaccination rollout in continental Europe compared with Britain and the United States tempered optimism.
+The STOXX index .STOXX of Europe's 600 largest stocks was up 0.2% at 410.4, though slower vaccination rollout in continental Europe and disappointing industrial data from Germany tempered optimism.

+Expectations of a large stimulus by U.S. President Joe Biden also supported risk sentiment.
+Better-than-expected data on U.S. job markets released in the past two days fanned further hopes of a strong payroll report due at 1330 GMT.

+"The fact that U.S. stocks are hitting record highs is not just thanks to the vaccine rollout, but also expectations of fiscal stimulus as it looks as though the Democrats will go on their own and not compromise with Republicans on a smaller package," said Philip Shaw, chief economist at Investec in London.

 MSCI's gauge of Asian shares outside Japan .MIAPJ0000PUS rose 0.4% while Japan's Nikkei .N225 rallied 1.5%.

-A market gauge of future U.S. inflation USIL5YF5Y=R was at its highest since October 2018 while that for the euro zone EUIL5YF5Y=R hit its highest since May 2019.
+A market gauge of future U.S. inflation USIL5YF5Y=R was at its highest since October 2018.
+A similar gauge for the euro zone EUIL5YF5Y=R hit its highest since May 2019.

+While it was a strong day for conventional assets, the leading names in the recent U.S. retail-share trading fad fared worse.

 DOLLAR SMILE